andrzejlisek/Unicode/readme.md

 ![](readme_pics/Box32.png "")

-## Character info
+# Character information

-To view zoomed character and character name, you can click the character in the character table or select character using navigation buttons above or below character table\.
+To view zoomed character and character name, you can select the character by these ways:

+1. Navigate to the character using navigator buttons or inputting the character number\.
+2. Click the character in the browser table\.
+3. Click the item in the character finder results\.

+After selecting the character, the information will be shown in the information module\.

 ![](readme_pics/CharInfo.png "")